Disney World Honeymoon Tips

 We had a great time with one another, and once we had a couple of drinks in us, it became an amazing adventure where we met some very interesting people.
 I *think* we still may own a donkey in Spain somewhere.
 Like I said, it was a real adventure!
 Staying in an Epcot Area Resort is nice for this, as it’s a short stumble (kidding–drink responsibly) back to your resort when you’re done.

-5. Get “Just Married” Buttons
+5. Get “Happily Ever After” Buttons

 Instead, wear these accessories because you want to share with the world that you just got married!
 You’ll be amazed at how many random people will strike up conversation with you because of the buttons (so if you’re shy, they might be a bad idea).
 On our honeymoon, we spoke with a couple celebrating their 40th anniversary, and many other couples who shared stories of their long and happy marriages.
-Some even gave us tips!
+Some even gave us recommendations!
 For us, this was a great experience and it was wonderful seeing other Guests and Cast Members so willing to “make the magic” for us.

 Have I made it clear-enough yet that this trip is not like your typical Disney trip?
 This is an especially important tip for Disney vets, and one that we didn’t always follow.
-If you’re tired, don’t get up for rope drop.
-Leave the park during the hottest and busiest part of the day to relax by the pool.
-Or, take a nap during the middle of the day so you can get up early and stay late, the times when the parks are least busy.
+If you’re tired, don’t get up for Early Entry or rope drop.

 3. Relax On The Beach